sous-chefs/powershell/README.md

 ### `powershell_module`

 Installs or uninstalls a Powershell module.
-You either need to install rubyzip with chef_gem or include the default recipe before using this resource.

 #### Actions